Shaganappi Trail: Route

 Shaganappi Trail begins as a short 2 lane road providing access to Edworthy Park.
 After crossing Bowness Road at a signal light it immediately travels through an interchange with 16 Avenue before widening to a 4 lane cross section with a 70 km/h speed limit.
 It then climbs up a hill below the Alberta Children's Hospital out of the river valley.
 At the top it passes through signal lights at University Avenue, 32nd Avenue, 40th Avenue and Varsity Drive passing next to Market Mall and through the community of Varsity.
-It then passes over Crowchild Trail in a spit diamond interchange before continuing past Northland Mall.
-The road widens to 5 lanes a passes through lights at Dalhousie Drive and John Laurie Boulevard and the speed limit rises to 80km/h.
-The road then cuts up a steep hill through Nose Hill park where deer are frequently seen.
-After passing an intersection for Edgemont it then descends down another steep hill past some lights at Country Hills Boulevard.
-After that the expressway ends and the road shrinks to 2 lanes and the speed limit goes down to 60km/h.
-It crosses Stoney Trail at a partial Cloverleaf interchange before widening to a 4 lane arterial road.
-From there it continues north until arriving at its terminus with 144 Avenue.
+It then passes over Crowchild Trail in a split diamond interchange before continuing past Northland Mall.
+The road widens to 5 lanes and passes through lights at Dalhousie Drive and John Laurie Boulevard and the speed limit rises to 80 km/h.
+The road then cuts up a steep hill through Nose Hill Park.
+After passing an intersection for Edgemont it then descends down another steep hill past traffic lights at Country Hills Boulevard.
+After that the expressway ends and the road shrinks to 2 lanes and the speed limit goes down to 60 km/h.
+It crosses Stoney Trail at a partial Cloverleaf interchange before widening to a 4 lane arterial road and continues through residential neighbourhoods before connecting with Highway 772 at Calgary's northern city limit.